 Complaints that relate to a member of staff or volunteer will be directed to the relevant manager.

-Complaints that relate to a member of staff or volunteer in a partner organisation will be directed to the Partnerships and Performance Group Leader.
+Complaints that relate to a member of staff or volunteer in a partner organisation will be directed to the respective International or Australia Group Leader.

-If the matter involves a complaint against a country manager, it should be referred immediately to the Programs Group Leader.
+If the matter involves a complaint against a Country Director, it should be referred immediately to the International Programs Group Leader.

 If the matter involves a senior manager in Australia it should be referred immediately to the CEO.